Accepting New Clients (updated Oct 11)

 What If I Don’t Want To Remember My Traumatic Memories?

 When painful memories are avoided, they keep their disturbing power.
 However, a flashback or nightmare can feel as upsetting and overwhelming as the original experience, yet not be helpful.
 In therapy, and with EMDR, you can face the memory in a safe setting, so that you do not feel overwhelmed.
+Even parentification can cause trauma that you might not recall or be aware of, it’s worth acknowledging those memories.
 Then you can get through it and move on.
 The mind cannot heal from that which it does not ideal.

 8 Phases of EMDR